JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 * **User Interface:** For a more user-friendly tool, you could create a graphical user interface (GUI) using libraries like `Tkinter`, `PyQt`, or `Kivy`.
 * **Error Handling:** Add robust error handling to your code.

-This detailed breakdown should give you a solid starting point for building your Python GPX overlay tool.
+This detailed breakdown should give you a solid starting point for building your **Python GPX overlay tool**.

 Remember that this is a complex project, so break it down into smaller, manageable steps.

 Start with the basics (loading video and GPX, basic visualization) and then gradually add more features (synchronization, map integration, speed graphs, etc.).
-Good luck!

 {{< /details >}}